 The program's intensive seminars explore a broad array of sources and scholarship, from classic texts to current dilemmas.
 Our goal is to equip students to pursue their own interests and to discover new ones.
 You will be challenged to become better readers, better researchers, and better writers.

-Graduates of American Studies have learned to conduct research with archival and cultural sources, and to write with eloquence and force in English.
-They are qualified to move on to a PhD, and to work in a range of professional fields.
-Previous graduates now work in journalism, politics, high school teaching, diplomacy, the civil service, management consulting, publishing, law, media, and even standup comedy.
+After graduating you have learned to conduct research with archival and cultural sources, and to write with eloquence and force in English.
+You have also learned to relate academic knowledge to the contemporary world.
+You will be equipped to work in a range of professional fields.